eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-getting-started.md

         5. When the installation is complete, restart Eclipse.
 4. Open the Codewind view.
 Navigate to **Window** > **Show View** > **Other...** > **Codewind** > **Codewind Explorer**
 5. Codewind requires the installation of additional Docker images to run.
 Double-click on the **Codewind** item in the Codewind Explorer view to complete the installation.
 The installation may take a few minutes to complete.
-6. Codewind creates a folder called `codewind-workspace` within your home directory (`C:\codewind-workspace` on Windows) to contain your projects.
+6. Codewind creates a codewind-data directory for storing its metadata.
+Do not save your projects to the codewind-data directory.

 You are now ready to use the tools.
 You can use the Codewind Explorer view to create new projects or add existing ones.
 Right-click an element in the Codewind Explorer to look at the features available.

 1. Create a new project or work with an existing project.
   - To create a new Codewind project, right-click the **Local** item and select **New Project**.
 If you create a new project from within Eclipse, the new project is imported into the Eclipse workspace for you.
    <br>![Create a new project](./dist/images/cdt-eclipse/cdt-eclipse-newproject.png)<br>
   - To work with an existing project, right-click the **Local** item and select **Add Existing Project**.
-Note that the project must already exist within the `codewind-workspace` folder, and have been added to the Eclipse workspace.
+Note that the project must already have been added to the Eclipse workspace.
    <br>![Import your project](./dist/images/cdt-eclipse/cdt-eclipse-importproject.png)<br>

 2. Work with your project from within Eclipse including: